KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading/_index.md

 ### savingloadingui.rc

-This is identical to usingactionsui.rc from the [previours tutorial](using_actions) except the name has changed to 'savingloading'.
+This is identical to usingactionsui.rc from the [previous tutorial](../using_actions) except the name has changed to 'savingloading'.
 We do not need to add any information about any of the {{< api-link module="kconfigwidgets" link="KStandardAction" >}} since the placement of those actions is handled automatically by XMLGUI system.

 ## Explanation